scala/scala/spec/06-expressions.md

 SimpleExpr    ::=  Literal
 ```

-Typing of literals is as described [here](01-lexical-syntax.html#literals); their
+Typing of literals is described along with their [lexical syntax](01-lexical-syntax.html#literals);
-evaluation is immediate.
+their evaluation is immediate.

 ## The _Null_ Value